qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/conda.md

 conda remove -n biosoft --all
 ```

-Go to the bin directory of mambaforge
+Go to the bin directory of mambaforge， because you don't use auto init, you have to do this every time when you want to use mamba
 ```
 ./mamba init